unidoc/unioffice/README.md

 ## Status ##

 The current focus is on documents (.docx).
-Some other code exists for spreadsheets and presentations, but it is not as far as long.
+Some other code exists for spreadsheets and presentations, but it is even less complete.
 The current plan is to get documents working well, then spreadsheets, and finally presentations.